 • Belief that microscopic pores in the heart’s septum connect the left and right sides of that organ.

-• Use of Hippocrates’s system of ‘humours.’
-Hippocrates thought that imbalances in the humours of black bile, blood, phlegm, and yellow bile caused disease.
-Galen added his own contribution of four temperaments, one for each humour:
+• Use of Hippocrates’s system of ‘humors.’
+Hippocrates thought that imbalances in the humors of black bile, blood, phlegm, and yellow bile caused disease.
+Galen added his own contribution of four temperaments, one for each humor:

 • Black bile matched melancholic, which meant depressed and despondent.